 Because it's out there.
 Exposing and betraying you for the fraud you are.

-So many people want to write their stories.
-I know because I’ve worked with a lot of them.
 The gig economy and Medium’s Partner Program (among other things) have eliminated the traditional barriers to entry for professional writing.

 Making money by telling your story has never been more attainable and people see that opportunity and want to take advantage.

 And despite being excited at the outset, as the process of writing their first story marches on and the words hit the screen, the once-excited writers-to-be progressively begin to pull back.
 That’s when the reality of hitting the “publish” button sets in and they become cognizant of consequences they didn’t think of before — like what happens when they expose the real people in their autobiographical stories.